-Zero waste, DIY, minimalism, and all that crap pretty much go hand in hand.
+Zero waste, DIY, minimalism often go hand in hand.
 If you want to reduce your household waste, you are going to have to start making some things yourself.
 Packaging can be a nightmare, and not everything is recyclable; side note: recycling is not our best option.
 Avoid packaging and garbage – make it yourself from bulk/unpackaged items.
 If you want to reduce your household waste, you are gradually going to gel more with simplicity and minimalism because you are bringing less stuff into your home and making conscious decisions when purchasing items.

 Generally, I frown upon all things plastic.
 You can only recycle plastic once or twice before it becomes such frail quality that it will be discarded in the trash regardless.
 And there it will remain until the end of time, seeping into our groundwater and ecosystems, left to pollute every corner of the earth forever; ahem, also likely to be re-ingested by us at some point.
 Now, I don’t know about you, but I would really rather like to avoid such a man-made catastrophe.
 So I do my part.
 Every day.
 Because it is my environmental responsibility.
 And it is yours too.
 Help a girl out, won’t you?
 What was my point?
 Ah yes, refusing packaging!